DerangedSquid/vampire-guard/docs/quickstart.md

 Inside the VM:

 - **VRising-VM-StartServer.ps1**
-  Installs the VRising server as an NSSM service (if enabled), configures RCON, and validates startup.
+  Installs the VRising server as an NSSM service, configures RCON, and validates startup.

 ---

 # 5. Enable Automated Backups

-On the host:
+Run on the host:

 - **VRising-Host-Backup.ps1**
   Performs: